JeremiahBoothe/jdbc-http-sql/README.md

 ### Introduction

 **jdbchttpsql** is a lightweight Java library designed to facilitate HTTP communication with SQL databases using JDBC.
-This library aims to simplify the process of querying SQL databases over HTTP, providing a seamless integration for developers.
+This library is the repository foundation for an Android Radio Streaming app to support Indie Radio Stations.

 ### Features

 - **Simple Integration**: Easily integrate HTTP communication with SQL databases.
 - **Lightweight**: Minimal dependencies and easy to use.
-- **Secure**: Supports secure communication protocols.
+- **Secure**: Supports secure communication protocols.(If BouncyCastle gets implemented)
+- **Efficient**: Uses Song Duration based requests to prevent excessive data requests.

 ### Getting Started